Sato-Tate Distributions of $y^2=x^p-1$ and $y^2=x^{2p}-1$: Sato-Tate Groups

-We will now verify that $\gamma\alpha\gamma^{-1}={}^{\sigma_a}\alpha$.
+We will now verify that $\gamma\alpha\gamma^{-1}={}^{\sigma_a}\alpha$, where $\gamma$ is as defined in Equation \eqref{eqn:gammamatrix}.
 Note that there is only one nonzero block entry in each row and each column in the block matrix $\gamma$.
 Furthermore, one easily checks that the entries of the inverse of $\gamma$ are given by

 Some basic linear algebra shows that the only nonzero blocks in the product $\gamma\alpha\gamma^{-1}$ will be the diagonal entries.
 We will now determine what those diagonal entries will be.
 Suppose that the only nonzero block in column $j$ of $\gamma$ is in row $i$.
 Based on the definitions of $\gamma$ and $\gamma^{-1}$, this nonzero entry will yield the following product in the $i$th diagonal entry of $\gamma\alpha\gamma^{-1}$